Slins-23/software-renderer/README.md

 These are the available key shortcuts and actions:
 `1`: Toggles the rendering of each triangle's lines.
 It is turned off by default.
 `2`: Toggles the rasterization of each triangle.
 It is turned on by default.
+`3`: Toggles the shading of each triangle.
+It is turned off by default.
 `P`: Pauses/resumes the rendering.
+`T`: Prints information about the camera.
+Namely the camera position, direction and up vectors, rotation parameters.
+`G`: Saves the current scene metadata to a file called `tst.json` that is saved in the `models` folder.
+Can be modified in the variable `scene_save_name` @ `Engine.h`.
 `Keypad -`: Decreases the `FOV` by `1`.
 `Keypad +`: Increases the `FOV` by `1`.
 `[`: Scales down the `x` and `y` coordinates by the `scale_factor`, which by default is `0.05`.